PS Certification and Training

 - provide a copy of a current state license prior to registering for the Professional Supervisor Course.

-- provide a complete application for the PS course
+- complete the online application and provide payment for the PS course

-NOTE: Other hearing conservation-related professionals are also invited to participate in this course and will not need to provide the above information; however, these other professionals are not eligible to take the certification exam.
+NOTE: Other hearing conservation-related professionals are also invited to participate in a PS course; however, these other professionals are not eligible to take the certification exam.

 Course Learning Objectives